phpdevcommunity/essential-framework/framework-doc/routing.md

 In this example, `Route::post('create_post', '/posts', [PostController::class, 'create'])` specifies a POST route named 'create_post' for the path '/posts' that calls the 'create' method on the `PostController` class when a POST request is made to this route.

-These examples demonstrate how to define routes in your Essential Framework application.
+These examples demonstrate how to define routes in your Michel Framework application.
 You can create routes that handle different HTTP methods and direct requests to specific controllers and methods based on your application's requirements.